Emergency medicine: China

 The current post-graduate emergency medicine training process is highly complex in China.
 The first EM post-graduate training took place in 1984 at the Peking Union Medical College Hospital.
-Because speciality certification in EM has not been established, formal training is not required to practice emergency medicine in China.
+Because specialty certification in EM has not been established, formal training is not required to practice emergency medicine in China.

 About a decade ago, emergency medicine residency training was centralized at the municipal levels, following the Ministry of Public Health guidelines.
 Residency programs in all hospitals are called residency training bases, which have to be approved by local health governments.
 These bases are hospital-based, but the residents are selected and managed by the municipal associations of medical education.
 These associations are also the authoritative body of setting up their residents' training curriculum.
-All medical school graduates who want to practice medicine have to undergo five years of residency training at designated training bases, the first three years of general rotation followed by two more years of speciality-centred training.
+All medical school graduates who want to practice medicine have to undergo five years of residency training at designated training bases, the first three years of general rotation followed by two more years of specialty-centred training.

 Germany

 In Germany, emergency medicine is not handled as a specialization (Facharztrichtung), but any licensed physician can acquire an additional qualification in emergency medicine through an 80-hour course monitored by the respective "Ärztekammer" (medical association, responsible for licensing of physicians).
-Service as an emergency physician in an ambulance service is part of the specialization training of anaesthesiology.
-Emergency physicians usually work on a volunteering basis and are often anesthesiologists but maybe specialists of any kind.
-Especially there is a specialization training in pediatric intensive care.
+This qualifies the emergency physician to work in the pre-hospital field.
+These physicians usually work on a volunteering basis and are often anesthesiologists but may be specialists of any kind.
+If a hospital has an emergency department, which is not generally required, it is usually staffed by residents without specialty training in emergency medicine.

 India

 India is an example of how family medicine can be a foundation for emergency medicine training.
 Many private hospitals and institutes have been providing emergency medicine training for doctors, nurses and paramedics since 1994, with certification programs varying from six months to three years.
-However, emergency medicine was only recognized as a separate speciality by the Medical Council of India in July 2009.
+However, emergency medicine was only recognized as a separate specialty by the Medical Council of India in July 2009.